 a) Substantially different from other IEEE 802 standards

-The proposed SOS effort will produce a new IEEE Std.
+The proposed Spectrum Occupancy Sensing effort will produce a new IEEE Std.
 802.22.3.
 This effort will benefit many other projects within the 802 community which are engaged in creating standards for spectrum sharing.
 It will also complement IETF standards such as IETF Protocol to Access White Spaces (PAWS) based systems to obtain additional information about the spectrum usage.

 Since 2005, the 802.22 Working Group has been developing cognitive radio technologies which include spectrum sensing, cognitive radio messaging and control as well as spectrum management.

-The Spectrum Occupancy Sensing (SOS) Project plans to bring out these functions, in order to create a stand-alone system.

-There are no completed or on-going activities that are similar to the proposed SOS project within the IEEE 802 community.
+There are no completed or on-going activities that are similar to the proposed Spectrum Occupancy Sensing project within the IEEE 802 community.
 However, there are a few other similar standards in this space which are listed below.

 IEEE Std.
 1900.6-2011: IEEE Standard for Spectrum Sensing, Interfaces and Data Structures for Dynamic Spectrum Access and other Advanced Radio Communications Systems

-IEEE P1900.6a: IEEE Draft Standard for Spectrum Sensing Interfaces and Data Structures for Dynamic Spectrum Access and other Advanced Radio Communication Systems Amendment: Procedures, Protocols and Data Archive Enhanced Interfaces
+IEEE Std.
+1900.6a-2014: IEEE Standard for Spectrum Sensing Interfaces and Data Structures for Dynamic Spectrum Access and Other Advanced Radio Communication Systems - Amendment 1: Procedures, Protocols, and Data Archive Enhanced Interfaces

-It is to be noted that although these P1900 standards describe communication protocols, they do not specify the operating characteristics for the sensor.
+It is to be noted that although these IEEE 1900 standards describe communication protocols, they do not specify the operating characteristics for the sensor.

 Below is the summary of how the proposed Standard is likely to be different from these on-going or completed projects:

-The Spectrum Occupancy Sensing (SOS) Project plans to bring out functions and messaging already contained in the IEEE Std.
-802.22-2011 and create a stand-alone system.
+The Spectrum Occupancy Sensing System will leverage, interfaces and primitives that are derived from IEEE Std.
+802.22-2011 and uses any on-line transport mechanism available to achieve the control and management of the Spectrum Occupancy Sensing system.
 In that sense, this effort is unique.

-The aim is to use messaging structures, interfaces and primitives that are derived from IEEE Std.
-802.22-2011, and to use any existing transport mechanism to achieve the control and management of the SOS system.

 This standard will consider work done in other standards such as IEEE Std.
-1900.6-2011 as well as emerging P1900.6a Standard.
-This standard may specify interfaces and primitives to provide value added sensing information to various spectrum sharing database services.
-This standard may specify the attributes of the Spectrum Occupancy Sensing (SOS) entity and provide informative annex on sensing, fusion, interpolation, extrapolation etc. algorithms to enable coalescing of the sensing information from a wide variety of sensors with varying degrees of capabilities.
+1900.6-2011 as well as IEEE Std.
+1900.6a-2014.
+This standard will specify interfaces and primitives to provide value added sensing information to various spectrum sharing database services.
+This standard may specify the attributes of the Spectrum Occupancy Sensing entity and provide informative annex on sensing, fusion, interpolation, extrapolation etc. algorithms to enable coalescing of the sensing information from a wide variety of sensors with varying degrees of capabilities.

-This standard may also provide an informative annex that specifies the quality and the density of the sensors that may be required to produce accurate results using the SOS system.
+This standard may also provide an informative annex that specifies the quality and the density of the sensors that may be required to produce accurate results using the Spectrum Occupancy Sensing system.

 1.2.4.
 Technical Feasibility

 Each proposed IEEE 802 LMSC standard shall provide evidence that the project is technically feasible within the time frame of the project.
 At a minimum, address the following items to demonstrate technical feasibility: